wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-2-assembly.md

 ```

 Take a look at the contents of this file (e.g., to see the first 10 lines, use
-`head results/scaffolds.fasta`, or `less results/scaffolds.fasta` to see the
+`head results/scaffolds.fasta`, or `tail results/scaffolds.fasta` to see the
 last 10 lines).

 > **_Question:_**